GEOLYTIX/xyz/eleventy/develop/api/workspace.md

 # Workspace API

-The Workspace API provides methods to retrieve configuration objects and request the chaching of the workspace in other XYZ APIs.
+The [Workspace API module](https://github.com/GEOLYTIX/xyz/blob/master/mod/workspace/_workspace.js) provides methods to retrieve the cached workspace from the XYZ Host.

-A method must be provided to the Workspace API.

-Valid methods are **get** and **cache**.

-The Workspace API will redact responses if roles are assigned.

 ### /api/workspace/get

-Will return the complete workspace; All templates and locales.
+Will return a JSON object of the complete workspace.

 ```
 {